yiliyassh/opentoolkits/distro.md

 -  2021-08-26: Distribution Release: Ubuntu 20.04.3
 -
 Headlines...
+-  2023-04-14 >Ubuntu to offer live patching on HWE kernels
 -  2023-03-14 >Ubuntu 18.04 nears its end of life
 -  2023-03-02 >Make custom ISO files with Cubic
 -  2023-02-22 >Canonical unifies community editions in shipping Snap support instead of Flatpak